About

 The Short Version

 Phillip Clapham is a Senior Solutions Architect at Pressable and founder of Clapham Digital LLC.
-Based in Ohio, building things that matter since 1996.
+Based in Columbus, Ohio.
+I design distributed systems, build developer tools, and architect infrastructure that scales.

 01